-- that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up. - that marriage^{1 2} represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong.
-As a Church of England School, we teach that in the Christian faith marriage is between a man and a woman. - how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed.
+- that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up. - that marriage1 represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong. - how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed.